 The estimates below reflect current costs, yet they are subject to change.
 If an instructor charges a course fee beyond textbook requirements, it will be listed on the course syllabus and discussed with the class.
-Links are provided within the table for more information.
+Links are provided in the table below for more information.

-Item Caregiver background check (Wisconsin Department of Justice) \$15 AAMFT student membership (required in MFT 800, includes liability insurance) Wisconsin training license fee (application process is supported during MFT 770) AMFTRB exam DSPS contract fee (post-graduation, National Exam fee \$370) Miscellaneous course fees may be required dependent on course instructor (varies) Degree-bearing transcript request (via Parchment, remember to "HOLD" for degree posting)
+Item Cost Caregiver background check (Wisconsin Department of Justice) \$15 AAMFT student membership (required in MFT 800, includes liability insurance) \$125 (\$99 with program discount) Wisconsin training license fee (application process is supported during final semester within MFT 770) \$75 AMFTRB exam DSPS contract fee (post-graduation, National Exam fee \$370) \$15

+Item Cost Miscellaneous textbooks and course fees may be required dependent on course instructor varies Degree-bearing transcript request (via Parchment, remember to "HOLD" for degree posting) \$10

-COLLEGE REFUNDS
+UNIVERSITY REFUNDS

-Our program abides by the following Edgewood College Academic Policies regarding refunds linked below:
+Our program abides by the following Edgewood University Academic Policies regarding refunds linked below:

-- Withdrawal from College policy which includes a section on Voluntary Medical Leave Policy and Appeals for Retroactive Withdrawals and/or Tuition Refunds - Financial Aid Refund policy - A refund schedule, like the one listed below, is created each semester and available to students under "Academic Dates and Deadlines" on the Registrar Office SharePoint.
+- Withdrawal from University policy which includes a section on Voluntary Medical Leave Policy and Appeals for Retroactive Withdrawals and/or Tuition Refunds - Financial Aid Refund policy - A refund schedule, like the one listed below, is created each semester and available to students under "Academic Dates and Deadlines" on the Registrar Office SharePoint.